EthicalSource/ethicalsource.dev/content/_index.md

 description = "Social Good, Source Available"
 +++

+Christine Peterson coined the term “open source” in 1998.

-In the twenty years since the term "open source" was coined by Christine Peterson, our community has grown astronomically, all the while learning from its successes and failures.
-A lot has changed for open source developers in the past two decades.
-But the political and technological landscape has also changed.
+Coalescing around the ideal of software freedom, over the past 20 years the open source community has come to thrive, enjoying wild success and permanently changing the technology landscape.
+But the world has also changed in the past two decades.
+It’s time for open source to evolve to meet the magnitude and complexity of today’s social, political and technological challenges.

-Open source software today is increasingly playing a critical role in mass surveillance, anti-immigrant violence, protester suppression, racist policing, and the development of weapons used to kill marginalized people all over the world, among other humans rights abuses.
+Today, the same open source software that enriches the commons and powers innovation also plays a critical role in mass surveillance, anti-immigrant violence, protester suppression, racist policing, the deployment of cruel and inhumane weapons, and other human rights abuses all over the world.

-In recognition of this reality, there is a [growing demand](https://mijente.net/notechforice/) from [open source developers](https://www.wired.com/story/open-source-license-requires-users-do-no-harm/amp) to [take control](https://www.zdnet.com/article/developer-takes-down-ruby-library-after-he-finds-out-ice-was-using-it/) of how our software is being used.
-We don’t want our code used to aid those who commit human rights violations or other unethical behavior.
-We don't want our software used to support fascist states.
-We don't want our labor and our code used to enable global corporations to unfairly generate huge profits off the workers of the world.
-Yet we lack the tools to enforce fair, ethical, and community-minded terms for those who benefit from our work.

-And the organizations that claim ownership of the definitions of free and open source software have ignored our community's call for ethical solutions to these problems.
-We’ve seen the Free Software Foundation continue to [support its incredibly problematic founder](https://identi.ca/lxoliva/note/10dsqBaMTqKonl898d_U-w).
-We’ve seen the Open Source Initiative continuing to prioritize [software freedom over ethical concerns](https://opensource.org/faq#evil).

-The time has come to reclaim authority over what it means to develop software in the open, without compromising ourselves or the [universal values of human rights](https://www.un.org/en/universal-declaration-human-rights/).
+We want to do something about it.
+But as developers we don’t seem to have any recourse, no way to prevent our work from being used to harm others.

+### We want to change that.

+We are creating ways to empower developers, giving us the freedom and agency to ensure that our work is being used for social good and in service of human rights.

+We are building tools to enforce fair, ethical, and community-minded terms for those who benefit from our work.

+We are united in our conviction that software freedom must always be in service of human freedom.

-We are at the beginning of the era of [Ethical Source Software](/definition/).
+### We are the Ethical Source Movement.
+Will you <a href="/apply">join us</a>?